 Breaking in Birkenstocks is super simple and not time-consuming at all.
 If you follow the steps below, you should be able to have your Birkenstocks fully broken in within a week.

-There is not a short cut to breaking in your new Birks so be prepared to put in the work to reap the rewards in a weeks time!
+There is no shortcut to breaking in your new Birks, so be prepared to put in the work to reap the rewards in a week!

 How long do Birkenstocks last?

 Birkenstocks should last you many years as long as you look after them properly and use the Birkenstock the care set.